CrispStrobe/scratch-gui/README.md

 # scratch-gui

-This is scratch-gui with Xcratch and some extensions, especially for LEGO devices, drawing on work by bricklife, and others.
+This is scratch-gui with some extensions, especially for LEGO devices, drawing on work by bricklife, and others.

 Scratch GUI is a set of React components that comprise the interface for creating and running Scratch 3.0 projects